Federal Loan Consolidation

 How can I get a consolidation loan?

 Federal loans may be consolidated into a new, single loan with a fixed interest rate.
-For the Direct Loan Consolidation Center, please call 1-800-557-7392.
-Additionally, you may find helpful information on the Federal Direct Consolidation Loan website.
+For further details, please visit Federal Student Aid.

 What’s the interest rate on a consolidation loan?

 The interest rate for a consolidation loan is a fixed rate for the life of the loan.
-So, once you consolidate, your rate won’t change, regardless of what future rates might be.
-The fixed rate is based on the weighted average of the interest rates on the loans you consolidate, rounded up to the nearest one-eighth of a percent.
-The interest rate does not exceed 8.25 percent.
+So, once you consolidate, your rate will not change, regardless of what future rates might be.
+The fixed rate is based on the weighted average of the interest rates on the loans you consolidate, rounded up to the nearest one-eighth of 1%.
+There is no cap on the interest rate of a Direct Consolidation Loan.

 Are there any disadvantages to getting a consolidation loan?